SankethBK/blog/content/posts/cpu/2025-07-20-processor-modes.markdown

 - **R (Read/Write) - Bit 1:** For data segments: R=1 allows write access, R=0 makes it read-only.
 For code segments: R=1 allows reading the code (useful for debuggers), R=0 makes it execute-only.
 Code segments are never writable regardless of this bit.
 - **A (Accessed) - Bit 0:** Automatically set by the CPU whenever the segment is accessed (loaded into a segment register or used).
 Never cleared by hardware - only software can clear it.
 Used by operating systems to implement virtual memory algorithms by tracking which segments are actively being used.

+#### Flags Field (4 bits)

+**Bit 3: G (Granularity)**
+- G = 0: Limit is in bytes (fine granularity)
+  - Segment can be 1 byte to 1 MB in size
+  - Limit value is used directly

+- G = 1: Limit is in 4KB pages (page granularity)
+  - Segment can be 4KB to 4GB in size
+  - CPU automatically shifts limit left by 12 bits (multiplies by 4096)

+**Bit 2: D/B (Default/Big)**

+- For Code Segments: Controls default operand/address size
+  - D = 0: 16-bit mode (8086/80286 compatible)
+  - D = 1: 32-bit mode (80386+ native)

+- For Data Segments: Controls stack pointer size
+  - B = 0: Stack uses SP (16-bit stack pointer)
+  - B = 1: Stack uses ESP (32-bit stack pointer)

+**Bit 1: L (Long Mode)**
+- For 64-bit mode only (not relevant for 80286)
+- L = 0: Not a 64-bit code segment
+- L = 1: 64-bit code segment (x86-64 mode)
+- Rule: If L = 1, then D must = 0

+**Bit 0: AVL (Available)**
+- Available for system software use
+- Not used by CPU hardware
+- OS can use for its own purposes
+- Examples: Process tracking, debugging flags, memory management hints

 #### Global Descriptor Table (GDT)

 The Global Descriptor Table is a system-wide table containing descriptors that all tasks can potentially access.
 Think of it as the "public directory" of memory segments.